rydmike/theme_demo/README.md

 }
 ```

 This approach is very similar to the one described by [Andrea Bizzotto](https://github.com/bizz84/) in his article ["Flutter Riverpod: How to Register a Listener during App Startup"](https://codewithandrea.com/articles/riverpod-initialize-listener-app-startup/).
-In this solution we do not need streams, since we are only listening to a change in a UI control used to select the used key-value DB implementation.
+In this solution, we do not need streams, since we are only listening to a change in a UI control used to select the used key-value DB implementation.

 ### State Controller `usedKeyValueDbProvider` Used by UI to Change DB